loginom/loginom-help-en-omegat/data/quick-start/variables.md

 Variables can be also used to set parameters of the node settings.

 Thus, the node settings can be the calculation subject matter in the course of the workflow execution.
-It enables for more flexible implementation of the data preocessing logics.
+It enables for more flexible implementation of the data processing logics.

 Examples of the control variables use: